llrebecca21/ClusterPack/README.md

 # ClusterPack
 ### What is in ClusterPack:
-ClusterPack contains functions for KNN (K-Nearest Neighbors) algorithm, K-Means algorithm.
-Contains Euclidean distance function optimized in C++.
-Minkowski_distance function calculates the Minkowski distance between two vectors; Manhattan_distance function calculates the Manhattan distance between two vectors
+Clusterpack contains the function KNN_Euc for KNN (K-Nearest Neighbors) algorithm with options for calculating distance (Euclidean, Manhattan, and Minkowski) all distance functions are optimized in C++.
+The Package also contains the K_Means function to run the K-Means algorithm with options for calculating distance.

 ### What is left to be done in ClusterPack:
-Finish KNN algorithm, create Mean-Shift Clustering algorithm or the CLARANS algorithm depending on time.
+Create Mean-Shift Clustering algorithm or the CLARANS algorithm depending on time.
 Integrate K-Means algorithm over to package.
-Create Minkowski, Manhattan, Cosine Similarity, and Jacard distance functions.
-Create functions for visualizing data with ggplot and a possible vignette.
+Create Cosine Similarity, and Jacard distance functions.
+Create functions for visualizing data with ggplot.